AMC Ambassador: 1960

 Ambassadors now came with a unique compound curved windshield that cut into the roof.
 This improved visibility, did away with the "knee knocker" dogleg design of AMC's first-generation wrap-around windshield, and resulted in an even stiffer unitized structure.
-The 1960 Ambassador had a low cowl, which with the compound windshield, afforded excellent visibility.
-All 1960 Ambassadors came with a new instrument cluster under a padded cowl, as well as illuminated controls for lights, wipers, fan, and defrost functions.
+The 1960 Ambassador had a low cowl, providing excellent visibility with the compound windshield.
+All 1960 Ambassadors came with a new instrument cluster under a padded cowl and illuminated controls for lights, wipers, fan, and defrost functions.
 Additional conveniences included a spotlight on the accelerator pedal and a net above the padded sun visors to hold lightweight items.
 The top-of-the-line Ambassador Custom models came standard with individual "airliner" reclining front seats that now had even more luxurious fabrics than in previous years.

 All Ambassadors included the AMC's 327 CID V8, but for the first time, it was available in two versions.
-First was the original 270 hp, 360 lb·ft of torque, performance version equipped with the 4-barrel carburetor and a 9.7:1 compression ratio, which required premium fuel, and a second economy version running on regular gasoline making 250 hp, 340 lb·ft of torque, equipped with a 2-barrel carburetor and an 8.7:1 compression ratio.
-The 1960 Ambassadors continued with an independent front suspension with upper and lower A-arms, an enclosed drive shaft (torque tube) with a live rear axle using 4-link trailing arms, and coil springs at all four wheels, although the suspension was revised resulting in better handling.
+First was the original 270 hp, 360 lb·ft of torque, performance version equipped with the 4-barrel carburetor and a 9.7:1 compression ratio, which required premium fuel, and a second economy version running on regular gasoline making 250 hp, 340 lb·ft of torque, equipped with a two-barrel carburetor and an 8.7:1 compression ratio.
+The 1960 Ambassadors continued with an independent front suspension with upper and lower A-arms, an enclosed drive shaft (torque tube) with a live rear axle using 4-link trailing arms, and coil springs at all four wheels.
+However, the suspension was revised, resulting in better handling.

-Equipped with the 270 hp 327 CID V8, and the BorgWarner pushbutton-operated three-speed planetary gear and torque converter automatic transmission, the Ambassadors reached 60 mph in just over 9 seconds and passed the quarter-mile in 17 seconds.
-The Ambassadors featured soft springs and a solid build making them ride silently and smoothly according to reviewers.
+Equipped with the 270 hp 327 CID V8 and the BorgWarner pushbutton-operated three-speed planetary gear and torque converter automatic transmission, the Ambassadors reached 60 mph in just over 9 seconds and passed the quarter-mile in 17 seconds.
+The Ambassadors featured soft springs and a solid build, making them ride silently and smoothly, according to reviewers.

-The year set a new record for AMC with total production reaching almost half a million cars and total revenue exceeding $1 billion.
+The year set a new record for AMC, with total production reaching almost half a million cars and total revenue exceeding $1 billion.
 The Rambler Six and V8 along with the Rambler American represented almost 95% of AMC's automobile sales.
-A total of 23,798 Ambassadors were built for the 1960 model year with the Custom sedan being the most popular body and trim version (10,949 units).
+A total of 23,798 Ambassadors were built for the 1960 model year, with the Custom sedan being the most popular body and trim version (10,949 units).
 Only 302 Deluxe (fleet) sedans were delivered.